Bike the Volcano Country

 Follow an old logging route through some of the most remote parts of the North Island.
 Not only is this a ride for the awesome volcano views, but the serious downhill fun even experts can have a good time here.

-Start the 42 Traverse from Kapoors Road off State Highway 47, which is about 18km north of National Park Village.
+Start the 42 Traverse from Kapoors Road off State Highway 47, which is about 18km (11 miles) north of National Park Village.

 Along Kapoors Road there is the DOC sign marking the track.
 Enjoy the long rutted downhill sections through the Tongariro Forest Park.
 The ride ends in Owhango.